-The Company holds investment property under construction amounting to EUR58,589,770 as at 30 June 2023 as measured at cost less any subsequent accumulated depreciation and any accumulated impairment losses.
+The Company holds investment property amounting to EUR68,515,847 as at 30 June 2024 which is measured at cost less any subsequent accumulated depreciation and any accumulated impairment losses.
 The investment property comprises a portion of land pertaining to the Shoreline project and capital expenditure as directly attributable to the asset.
 Although the investment property is held at cost, fair value disclosures are required under IAS 40 - Investment Property.
 The fair value disclosure of the investment property is quantitatively and qualitatively material to the financial statements.

-The directors' assessment process of establishing fair value is based on an external architect's valuation and is based on a comparable market approach where certain key assumptions were applied as further described in note 9.
+The directors' assessment process of establishing fair value is based on expected discounted future cash flows using income approach where certain key assumptions were applied as further described in note 12.